In order to maintain competitiveness, organizations have employed four strategies:

 Have many gotten to the point where they cannot see the forest through the trees?
 Are we in the details, and ignoring the big picture?

-And, on planning for a disruption… how many organizations had a contingency plan in place to deal with a volcano eruption in Iceland?
-None, as it wasn’t a typical risk.
+And, on planning for a disruption… how many organizations had a contingency plan in place to deal with a volcano eruption?
+None, as it isn’t a typical risk.

 Many organizations request the information listed above, but few acknowledge the inevitability of supplier failure, regardless of what insight the buying organization has (though maybe a couple could be avoided) – and contingency plans, albeit necessary, remind me of the Mike Tyson quote, “Everyone’s got a plan ‘till they get punched in the face”.